rphardy/JHU_1-3/README.md

 - The Data Scientist's Toolbox:
   - N/A. Submitted screenshots demonstrating successful usage of git, github, RStudio

-- R Programming:
+- R Programming (This subject developed programming skills in R over approx. 60 hours, and culminated in a challenging programming assignment):
   - best.R
   - rankall.R
   - rankhospital.R
-  This subject developed programming skills in R over approx. 60 hours, and culminated in a challenging programming assignment.

-- Getting and Cleaning Data:
+- Getting and Cleaning Data (This subject developed skills in acquiring data from a wide variety of sources, and developed the fundamentals of producing tidy datasets using R):
   - run_analysis.R
-  This subject developed skills in acquiring data from a wide variety of sources, and developed the fundamentals of producing tidy datasets using R